redhat-nfvpe/clearwater-rpm/SPECS/README.md

 ### clearwater-crest

-Contains Homer (XDMS) and Homestead's provisioning server (note that Homestead itself is in its own spec).
+Contains Homer (XDMS) and Homestead's provisioning API (note that Homestead itself is in its own spec).
 Both are based on Crest: a custom, extensible HTTP-RESTful interface to [Cassandra](http://cassandra.apache.org/) written in Python 2, based on [Zope](http://www.zope.org/)/[Cyclone](http://cyclone.io/)/[Twisted](https://twistedmatrix.com/).